The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 the deductibility of expenses during a liquidation, both trading expenses and any expenses of winding-up

-the utilisation of trading losses on the cessation of trading, as there are special rules that increase the window int
+the utilisation of trading losses on the cessation of trading, as there

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.